goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 3. The one-sample *t*-test, which compares a group mean against a known value

 The standard version of the _t_-test, also known as Student's _t_-test, assumes equal variances among groups.
-However, the default option in R is to implement a varsion that corrects for inequal variances: Welch's _t_-test.
+However, the default option in R is to implement a version that corrects for inequal variances: Welch's _t_-test.
 The function call is:

 ```r
 t.test() # used for all types of t-test
 t.test(var.equal = TRUE) # if we wanted to use a Student's test
 ```

-To have a closer look at this, let's first import the `sleep` data set built into R. This data set shows the effect of two soporific drugs (hours of extra sleep compared to a control) on ten patients.
+To have a closer look at this, let's import the `sleep` data set built into R. This data set shows the effect of two soporific drugs (hours of extra sleep compared to a control) on ten patients.
 Let's also create a box plot of the data.

 ```r
 sleepdata <- sleep # assigns sleep data to a data frame